 Egypt, and text from

-are generally in agreement that Cleopatra’s most attractive quality to
+usually believe that Cleopatra's most attractive quality for her fans

-her suitors wasn’t so much her looks as her position as Pharaoh of
+wasn’t so much her looks as her position as Pharaoh of Egypt, a position

-Egypt, a position she used to bend men to her whim and make them do
+she used to bend men to her whim and make them do basically whatever she

 Cleopatra in turn seemed to

-only be attracted to men in a similarly high position of power with
+only be attracted to men in a similarly high position of power.